 One day I’ll have to share the rest of the photos, because they are truly excellent.

-- watching Kedi, a documentary about the street cats of Istanbul (I streamed it for free on Kanopy, via the San Francisco Public Library; your local public library might also have it available!), which made me, a dog person, repeatedly tell my boyfriend, for several days straight, “She is a blessing from god,” every time the cat meowed or snored or headbutted me asking to be buttered.
+- watching Kedi, a documentary about the street cats of Istanbul (I streamed it for free on Kanopy, via the San Francisco Public Library; your local public library might also have it available!), which made me, a dog person, repeatedly tell my partner, for several days straight, “She is a blessing from god,” every time the cat meowed or snored or headbutted me asking to be buttered.

 - listening to Shawn Mendes’ self-titled album and bopping to “Nervous” and “Falling All In You”